What are your office and recycle drop off hours?

 - The city will not collect branches, limbs, and yard waste resulting from the clearance of a lot for construction.

 How are leaves collected in the fall?

 Leaf collection will generally begin by the middle of October and ends usually the last week of November.
-At this time, city crews will be collecting loose leaves in each neighborhood.
-Our goal is to be in each neighborhood multiple times during this collection period.
+This year the collection will begin Monday, October 11th and end Friday, November 19th.
+City crews will be collecting loose leaves in each neighborhood with the goal of being in each neighborhood multiple times during this collection period.
 Heavy volume and weather may cause crews to fall behind schedule, but we will proceed in sequence through the entire city.
 We appreciate your patience.

 - Place leaves loosely on the terrace, not on the street.
 Your cooperation will reduce street drainage problems and inlet clogging.